 Subtract line 12 from line 11; enter the result on line 13.

 If you were required to make federal tax deposits, pay the amount shown on line 15 by EFT.
-If you weren't required to make federal tax deposits, you may pay the amount shown on line 15 by EFT, credit card, debit card, check, money order, or EFW.
+If you weren't required to make federal tax deposits or you're a monthly schedule depositor making a payment under the accuracy of deposits rule (see section 7 of Pub.
+51), you may pay the amount shown on line 15 by EFT, credit card, debit card, check, money order, or EFW.
 For more information on electronic payment options, go to IRS.gov/Payments.